RAK4270 WisDuo Breakout Board Quick Start Guide

 Prerequisites

-Before going through each and every step in the installation and guide of the RAK4270 Breakout Board, make sure to prepare the necessary items listed below:
+Before proceeding with the installation and setup of the RAK4270 Breakout Board, ensure you have the following necessary items prepared:

 Hardware Tools